 In particular, the Working Group is interested in assessing the risks to knowledge production and democratic governance from industry partnerships that directly or indirectly constrain researchers’ choice of topics, or choice of applied policy responses to climate change.
-The Group’s main normative concern is that these as yet under-researched partnerships may serve to justify the delay or obstruction of action on climate change.
+The Group’s main normative concern is that these as yet under-researched partnerships between industry and institutions of higher education may serve to justify the delay or obstruction of action on climate change.
 The working group is also concerned with pathways apart from research partnerships, which special interest and industry groups may take to exert undue influence on universities and academic research, such as the promotion of special interest affiliates on Boards of Trustees, industry career recruitment on university campuses, and ideological projects to promote ‘freedom of choice’ in relation to areas better dealt with by scientifically informed regulation.

 Some initial research questions for this working group include: